Extra pearls in graph theory: Other surfaces

 \begin{thm}{Theorem} If a graph $G$ admits a drawing on a surface of genus $g\ge 1$, then its chromatic number cannot exceed

 \end{thm}

 Note that for a sphere (that is, for $g=0$) the formula gives $4$, which is the right bound for the chromatic number for planar graphs.
-However this is just a coincidence, the proof of Heawood works only for $g\ge 1$.
+However, this is just a coincidence; the proof of Heawood works only for $g\ge 1$.

 The estimate in the last theorem is sharp.
 The latter was proved by constructing a drawing on the surface of genus $g$ of the complete graphs $K_n$ for any $n\le\frac{7+\sqrt{1+48\cdot g}}2$.
 The final step in this construction was made by Gerhhard Ringel and Ted Youngs \cite{ringel-youngs}.
-The solution uses the so called \emph{rotations of graphs}; which is a combinatiric way to encode a drawing of a graph on a surface.
+The solution uses the so-called \emph{rotations of graphs}; which is a combinatoric way to encode a drawing of a graph on a surface.
 This is the subject of \cite[Chapter 10]{hartsfield-ringel}.

-One may consider nonoriented surfaces; for example, the so called M\"obius strip shown on the diagram.
+One may consider nonoriented surfaces; for example, the so-called Möbius strip shown on the diagram.
 It turns out that it is possible to generalize Euler's inequality and get an exact upper bound for the chromatic numbers for graphs that can be drawn on such surfaces.
-(The problem is slightly harder for the so called Klein bottle, but still, its difficulty is not comparable with the four color theorem.)
+(The problem is slightly harder for the so-called Klein bottle, but still, its difficulty is not comparable with the four-color theorem.)

-\begin{thm}{Exercise} Draw the complete graph $K_6$ on a M\"obius strip (assume it is made from a transparent material). \end{thm}
+\begin{thm}{Exercise} Draw the complete graph $K_6$ on a Möbius strip (assume it is made from a transparent material). \end{thm}